 Device Observation Source actor which is typically the Personal Health Device (PHD) sensor

 Sensor Data Consumer actor that receives the data from the sensor device.
-In this profile, the Sensor Data Consumer must be grouped with either a or Content Creator.Clinical Data Source
+In this profile, the Sensor Data Consumer must be grouped with either a Device Observation Reporter or Content Creator.

-Clinical Data Source actor that generates a PCD-01 document from the PHCA data
+Device Observation Reporter actor that generates a PCD-01 document from the PCHA data

-Clinical Data Consumer actor that receives clinical data from the ReporterClinical Data Source actor.
-In this profile the Clinical Data Consumer actor is typically grouped with a Content Creator actor that creates PHMR content modules from IHE PCD-01 data.
+Device Observation Consumer actor that receives clinical data from the Device Observation Reporter actor.
+In this profile the Device Observation Consumer actor is typically grouped with a Content Creator actor that creates PHMR content modules from IHE PCD-01 data.
 However in some use cases the PCD-01 document may suffice

 Content Creator actor that generates a PHMR content module and makes that Content available to a Content Consumer